sanjeevgr/Landing-System/README.md

 # Landing-System
-Program models landing queues in airports and implement basic function by using a binary search tree
+Program models landing queues in airports and implements basic binary tree functions by using a binary search tree.
+Developed on VS Code